Barratt (confectionery): History

 George Osborne Barratt started a confectionery business in 1848 employing one sugar boiler at 32 Shepherdess Walk, Hoxton.
 The enterprise was successful: it grew rapidly and neighbouring properties were bought up to allow for the expansion.
 Barratt himself travelled, in his pony and trap, to deliver and promote his products in and around London.
-Then, his eldest son George (1852-1928), when he was about 17, took over these journeys, and Barratt senior worked large parts of the country for the next 20 years.
+Then, his eldest son George (1852–1928), when he was about 17, took over these journeys, and Barratt senior worked large parts of the country for the next 20 years.

 Part of the company's success was attributable to a product sold as 'stickjaw' toffee – said to have been made accidentally – that was very popular with children.

-When the company outgrew its Hoxton site it moved to a former piano factory, owned by a Mr Ivory, in Mayes Road, Wood Green, north of London.
+When the company outgrew its Hoxton site it moved to a former piano factory, owned by a Mr Ivory, on Mayes Road, Wood Green, north of London.
 The first building was ready in 1882.
 By 1904 eight buildings were in use on nearly 5 acres, despite the setback of a serious fire on 18 October 1899 in which five buildings were destroyed.
 Two years later there were around 2,000 employees producing 350 tonnes of sweets a week, making Barratts the largest confectionery manufacturer in the world.

-Following Barratt's death in 1906 his eldest son, George William (1851-1928), took over as chairman.
+Following Barratt's death in 1906 his eldest son, George William (1851–1928), took over as chairman.
 In 1909, the firm became a limited company, valued at £330,000.

-George Osborne's youngest son Albert (1860-1941) was chairman and managing director from 1911 to 1921.
+George Osborne's youngest son Albert (1860–1941) was chairman and managing director from 1911 to 1921.
 He was knighted in 1922 for public services.
 Sir Albert died on 28 November 1941 at his home (Totteridge Park, Hertfordshire) and is buried in the family grave at Highgate Cemetery.